jinsuk312/hackerNewsClone/README.md

 # hackerNewsClone

-hacker news clone: serverless app, firebase database/hosting and react.js.
+I created a hacker news clone which... uses react for the front end, react hooks to handle state, firebase for the database, firebase for hosting and this was a serverless app.